Simpson leads Colorado against Cal after 31-point outing

 Colorado Buffaloes (9-5, 1-2 Pac-12) at California Golden Bears (1-13, 0-3 Pac-12)

-The Buffaloes are 1-2 in Pac-12 play.
-Colorado averages 76.1 points and has outscored opponents by 6.9 points per game.
+The Buffaloes are 1-2 in conference play.
+Colorado averages 13.1 turnovers per game and is 4-1 when committing fewer turnovers than opponents.

 The Golden Bears and Buffaloes match up Saturday for the first time in Pac-12 play this season.